Jlkkkcc/Paper-FallingAsleepBifurcation/Process Codes (NoData)/Cohort2 Analysis/Cohort2 Code Description.md

 ### Sleep Onset Prediction on Unseen Nights
 1) **Run `all_participants_mean_variable_script.m`.**  It requires  `ArtifactFtEEGFallingAsleep_{participantID}.mat` files with calculated true S-variables to run and outputs `WithTestNightsNumbersSummaryTable.mat` which contains predicted S-variable for different randomly selected unseen nights and different number of nights used for modelling.
 Also contains a cosine similarity metric to assess how close the predicted S-variable is to the true S-variable for a given night
 2) **Run `fix_sleep_stats.m`.**  It requires `WithTestNightsNumbersSummaryTable.mat`  and outputs `uniqueTable.mat`.
 This file is a subset of  `WithTestNightsNumbersSummaryTable.mat` with a chosen number of nights for modelling.
 It contains additional columns which have data about the bifurcation fitted to the predicted S-variable, statistics about predicted critical point (predicted transition to sleep), false alarm rate as well as sleep characteristics derived from the participant's sleep staging data.

+### Rebuttal Work with Sleep Onset Prediction on Unseen Nights
+1) **First step of rebuttal - `all_participants_mean_variable_script_training_nights_changed.m`.**  It requires  `ArtifactFtEEGFallingAsleep_{participantID}.mat` files with calculated true S-variables to run and outputs `FinalReviewedSummaryTable.mat` which contains predicted S-variable for different randomly selected unseen nights and different number of nights used for modelling.
+Also contains a cosine similarity metric to assess how close the predicted S-variable is to the true S-variable for a given night.
+It reintroduced previously excluded participants with short sleep onsets.
+2) **Second step of rebuttal - `cosine_similarity_fixing_mistake_script.m`.**  It requires  `ArtifactFtEEGFallingAsleep_{participantID}.mat` files with calculated true S-variables to run and outputs `FinalMissingDataFixedReviewedSummaryTable.mat` which contains predicted S-variable for different randomly selected unseen nights and different number of nights used for modelling.
+Also contains a cosine similarity metric to assess how close the predicted S-variable is to the true S-variable for a given night.
+It fixed some data pipeline mistakes not addresed in the `all_participants_mean_variable_script_training_nights_changed.m`.
+3) **Run `review_fix_sleep_stats.m`.**  It requires `FinalMissingDataFixedReviewedSummaryTable.mat`  and outputs `MissingFilledFinalReviewUniqueTable.mat`.
+This file is a subset of  `FinalMissingDataFixedReviewedSummaryTable.mat` with a chosen number of nights for modelling.
+It contains additional columns which have data about the bifurcation fitted to the predicted S-variable, statistics about predicted critical point (predicted transition to sleep), false alarm rate as well as sleep characteristics derived from the participant's sleep staging data.